tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_combinatorial.md

 M N  O P
 ```

-Each row and column must be a permutation of the numbers 1, 2, 3, 4.
-Also, the
+Each row and column, and the four 2-by-2 sub-squares, must all be permutations
-four 2-by-2 sub-squares must also be permutations of 1, 2, 3,4.
+of the numbers 1, 2, 3, 4.

 Here's how we could solve this puzzle in Prolog: